Azamklim/AzamKlim/README.md

 <br/>

-I'm a *full stack desktop developer* passionate about building practical, ready-to-use applications with *C#, SQL Server, and C++*.
+I'm a full stack desktop developer passionate about building practical, ready-to-use applications with C#, SQL Server, and C++.
-I focus on *clean architecture, clear code, and delivering **real results*—no unnecessary complexity.
+I focus on clean architecture, clear code, and delivering **real results—no unnecessary complexity.

 ---

 ### 🧠 About Me

-- 🔐 Developed a full *License Issuance System* for driver management, approvals, and secure printing
+- 🔐 Developed a full License Issuance System for driver management, approvals, and secure printing
-- 🧱 Strong experience with *SQL Server* and *C# WinForms*
+- 🧱 Strong experience with SQL Server and C# WinForms
-- 🧠 Follow a *layered architecture* (Presentation, Business, Data) and precise function naming
+- 🧠 Follow a layered architecture (Presentation, Business, Data) and precise function naming
-- 💬 Open to questions on desktop development—*I give practical answers*
+- 💬 Open to questions on desktop development—I give practical answers
-- 🌍 Seeking *remote desktop development opportunities* in the Gulf region
+- 🌍 Seeking remote desktop development opportunities in the Gulf region

 ---